You can interact with this notebook online: Launch notebook

 import numpy as np

-from tardis.montecarlo.packet_source import BlackBodySimpleSource
+from tardis.transport.montecarlo.packet_source import BlackBodySimpleSource

-from tardis.montecarlo.montecarlo_numba.packet_collections import (
+from tardis.transport.montecarlo.packet_collections import (

 PacketCollection,